mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "No, I get it.
 You want to be the one everyone remembers as their heroic savior.
 The man who thwarted the obscura and the evil Heikoans at the same time.
 You think that's how people think of you.
 But you don't know that they all secretly fear you.
 Wish you were gone.
 All you'll be remembered as is the man who destroyed a city for his own self-righteousness," she raised her voice to an increasingly flustered Fajro.

 "You're being ridiculous.
-I wouldn't destroy a city."
+I wouldn't destroy a city.
+My legacy is written in steel."

-"Only the slaves that built your rail, manned your army, did your bidding, will say they knew you.
-What do you think they'll say about you once you're gone?"
+"Yea?
+You think steel is all it takes?
+What do you think the steel will mean to the ones who are left?
+The slaves that built your rail, manned your army, did your bidding.
+What kinds of stories do you think they'll tell aboout you?
+What kind of shadows will lurk within the monstrosities you built out of the steel you value so dearly?"

 "You're wasting your breath."

-"They'll be too busy ushering in their new master to remember you."
+"No. I think they'll be too busy ushering in their new master to remember you."

-"Stop."
+"Are you do-?"

 "You'll be dead to them.
-Replaced by some new woman who promises reform."
+Replaced by some child of the revolution.
+Someone who promises to never again allow the atrocities of Fajro to see the light of day."

-"You're not listening!"
+"You're not listen–"

-"Long live the Queen!"

-"STOP!"

-"Long live the-"
+"I can hear their cheers washing away the ones you begged them for!
+Long live the Queen!
+Long live the-"

 He took her by the neck and pinned her against the wall of the radio room to silence her, spitting to her, "You have no idea how sorry you'll be once you are forgotten.
 Your people will worship the stone that I tread, the air that I breathe.
 You'll wish you had died here."